isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ...
    }

-As of February 2019, only option 65 is RSOO-enabled by IANA.
-This option will always be treated as such, so there is no need to explicitly mark it.
-Also, when enabling standard options, it is possible to use their names rather than their option code, e.g. use ``dns-servers`` instead of ``23``.
+At this time, only option 65 is RSOO-enabled by IANA.
+This option will always be treated as RSOO-enabled, so there is no need to explicitly mark it.
+When enabling standard options, it is also possible to use their names rather than their option code, e.g. use ``dns-servers`` instead of ``23``.
 See ref:`dhcp6-std-options-list` for the names.
 In certain cases this may also work for custom options, but due to the